 Houston, Texas 77004

 Missouri City, Texas 77489

 We can learn a lot from Unity’s focus on building alliances:

 ‘Alliances are key to the success of minority banks.
 Our bank has been greatly strengthened by alliances with entities such as the National Bankers Association (NBA), Texas Bankers Association (TBA), The Independent BankersBank (TIB), Shell Oil Company, Amegy Bank, Cadence Bank and Wells Fargo Bank, just to name a few.
 Unity will continue to seek out new alliances with other entities whose desire is to better serve minority communities.” –Unity National

 Throughout this Success Spotlight Series, we’ve been asking readers questions to help spark intentional actions.
-Even beyond supporting Unity National Bank , how can you be alliance focused?
+Even if you decide not to support Unity National Bank, how can you be alliance-focused in your community?
+How can you support that approach to financial management?
+Perhaps there are organizations in your community you can support or form alliances with?
+The key is to decide to do something, to take a step.
 What will you choose to do?